jzz0026/Galvanize_capstone_project_drug_reviews/README.md

 </p>

 ## Modeling for sentiment analysis of drug reviews
 - The 215,063 patients' comments were provided together with rating ranging from 0 to 10.
-Here, I assigned the rating into three categories “Positive” (<= 4), “Negative” (>=7), and “Neutral” (>4 and <7) in order to avoild bias from personal influence.
+Here, I assigned the rating into three categories "Positive" (<= 4), "Negative" (>=7), and "Neutral" (>4 and <7) in order to avoild bias from personal influence.
 The words in comments were cleaned, stemmized and vectorized using tf-idf.
 - The dataset was then trained using Logistic regresssion, SVM, Random forest and Gradient boosting as well as embeding plus LSTM.
 The resulting confusion matrixes were listed below.
 - The dataset is huge and modeling could be computationally expensive.
 So Amazon Web Services (AWS) was appied to achieve a more efficient processing (m5.4xlarge).